Pharmacies start administering their first 1 million Covid-19 vaccine doses from federal government - KRDO

 Though states have generally complained supply is not meeting demand, the number of vaccinations per day has been rising.

-By April, access could start to expand to the general public, and most Americans could be inoculated by the middle or end of summer, the director of the National Institute of Allergy and Infectious Diseases Dr. Anthony Fauci told NBC’s “Today” show this week.
+By April, access could start to expand to the general public, and most Americans could be inoculated by the middle or end of summer, Dr. Anthony Fauci told NBC’s “Today” show this week.
+Fauci is President Joe Biden’s chief medical adviser and the director of the National Institute of Allergy and Infectious Diseases.

 The upswing in vaccinations comes amid concerns about the spread of more-transmissible coronavirus variants.
 One key question is whether the vaccines will work on these mutated strains.